scop/bash-completion/doc/api-and-naming.md

 intended to be explicitly used with `_comp_xfunc`, and completion files having precedence over them may have a different API.

+## Availability

+All public API functions and variables are marked with a `@since VERSION` comment, where `VERSION` is the bash-completion version the thing was introduced in.

+Similarly, deprecated functions and variables are either marked with a `@deprecated VERSION ...` comment, or deprecated using the `_comp_deprecate_func VERSION OLD_NAME NEW_NAME` function.
+`VERSION` in both cases is the bash-completion version the thing was deprecated in.

 ## Naming

 Due to its nature, bash-completion adds a number of functions and variables in